christopher047/metblock/jbcb/readme.txt

-Supplementary files for Journal of Bioinformatics and Computational Biology S1_fig.pdf example of the comparison of 30 regions found by metblock, dmrseq, and metilene S3_table.xlsx results of segmentation
+Supplementary files for Journal of Bioinformatics and Computational Biology S1_fig.pdf example of the comparison of 30 regions found by metblock, dmrseq, and metilene S1_table.xlsx overview of algorithms
+S2_table.xlsx overview of UC and control samples S3_table.xlsx results of segmentation
 S4_table.xlsx gene enrichment results for dmrseq regions S5_table.xlsx gene enrichment results for metilene